Angryl/web-Devlopment-traning/README.md

 # web-Devlopment-traning
 only for the web-development and git traning.

-#languages
+# languages
 html
 css
 javascript

-#environment
+# environment
-you can use any envioment for contibuting,
+you can use any Environment